 - Confirm the two tracks are in compatible keys before a long, melodic overlap.

-- Bring the new track in over several bars, keeping the melodies overlapping where they sound good.
+- Bring the new track in over several bars, keeping the melodies overlapping where they sound good — the same patience that makes smooth DJ transitions work in any key.

 - Use EQ to keep only one bassline playing at a time, even when the keys match.